 The National Alliance on Mental Illness (NAMI) of Lake County is a non-profit, self-help organization of families, friends, users of mental health services, and professionals, dedicated to improving the quality of life for persons affected by neurobiological brain disorders (commonly known as mental illnesses), such as schizophrenia, anxiety, bipolar disorder, obsessive compulsive disorder, PTSD, and depression.
 NAMI of Lake County is affiliated with NAMI national and NAMI Illinois, giving its members support, education and advocacy at three levels: local, state and national.
 Our mission is to provide support, education, advocacy, and resources to those who suffer from neurobiological brain disorders and their families.The NAMI of Lake County Board meets monthly in Gurnee.
 Meetings are open to the public.
-Please contact Mary Jouppi at email@example.com if you would like to attend an upcoming Board meeting.
+Please email us at NamiSupport@hotmail.com if you would like to attend an upcoming board meeting.

 Mary Jouppi – President

 Dulce Ortiz – Vice President

 John Fallon – Treasurer

 NAMI of Lake County offers friendship, understanding, encouragement, and mutual support to all who are faced with a chronic neurobiological brain disorder of a loved one.
 Family members learn coping skills by sharing their experiences and exploring solutions to common problems.
 Families and those with neurobiological brain disorders learn that they are not alone, the disorder is treatable, and the illness is not anyone’s fault.